xdmushui/partner-center-sdk/develop/transfer-eligibility-resources.md

 ---
 title: TransferEligibility resources
-description: A partner creates a transfer when a customer wants their subscription with the partner to be transferred to another partner. ms.date: 04/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: A partner can create a transfer when a customer requests their subscription with the partner to be transferred to another partner. ms.date: 04/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk